Knguyen-dev/cs-notes/programming/languages/ASM/RISCV/4_load_store.md

 RISC-V is a load-store architecture, the instructions "load" and "store" will access memory whilst other instructions work with CPU registers.
 A load reads a value from memory into a register whilst a store writes a value from a register into memory.

 ## Data Sizes
 RV32 is a 32-bit architecture, so all arithmetic is performed on 32-bit words.
 For example we can "byte add" to add information represented by a single byte.
 However, load and store work support 8 and 16 bit data as programmers common work with 8 and 16-bit data, such as text.
-RISC-V uses consistent names and one-letter abbrevations for data sizes:
+RISC-V uses consistent names and one-letter abbreviations for data sizes:
 - b: byte 8 bits
 - h: halfword 16 bits
 - w: word 32 bits